 Help us shape a sustainable urban future for Northeast India

-We are a civil society organization based in Guwahati, Assam, dedicated to research, advocacy, action, and impactful initiatives aimed at fostering climate-resilient and sustainable urban habitats in North Eastern India.
+We are a non-profit organization based in Guwahati, Assam, dedicated to research, advocacy, action, and impactful initiatives aimed at promoting climate-resilient and sustainable urban habitats in North Eastern India.

 Climate change poses an imminent threat to our survival and the impact will be felt more so in urban areas where most people will be living in the future.
 Urban areas have always been hubs for employment, education, and healthcare services.
 However, with rapid urbanization, alongside these benefits comes a significant downside – the substantial emission of carbon and other harmful gases, largely attributed to the automobile sector.
 This not only pollutes the environment but also leads to congestion and poses serious road safety concerns.